Skip to body

 The core courses will be offered online for the convenience of working professionals and those living far from the main campus.

-• You can complete the certificate in one school year.
+• You can complete the certificate in one school year or in just two terms if you plan your courses strategically.

-• Also, the summer session will make it possible to complete the entire certificate as an integrated program in 10 weeks.
+• Also, the summer session offers all courses, making it possible to complete the entire certificate in a concentrated two months.

 Who do we contact?